offbynull/learn/Math/input/input.md

 Whole Number Word Conversion
 ```

 `{bm} Integer number word conversion` is the process of taking an integer number and converting it to words.
 To convert an integer number to words, begin by converting the sign to a word.
-If the sign is ...
+If the number is ...

  * negative, use the word "negative".
  * zero or positive, ignore.